-The same bank wanted to truck float mock-up.
+The same bank from that semi-local agency wanted to truck float mock-up.
 I was not sure if they would be able to add a free-standing/slow-spinning paddle wheel or not so there is the option for that and then one incorporated into the body of the float itself.

 I sketched a well-known live oak that lives out on the lakefront.
 It was scanned in and copy added to the tree to have the shirts printed for sale at the event.